 Connect your phone to your computer with a lightning cable.
 On your new interface, click on the "Standard Mode".

 Step 3: Download Firmware

-For your system to be recovered and rectified, you will have to download the latest firmware to do this task for you. dr.fone automatically detects your iPhone and displays a repair firmware that matches your device.
-Click on the download option to initiate the download process.
+For your system to be recovered and rectified, you will have to download the latest firmware to do this task for you.
+Dr.Fone automatically detects your iPhone and displays a repair firmware that matches your device.
+Click on the "Start" option to initiate the download process.

 Step 4: Fix iPhone and iTunes Error 39

-With the download complete, dr.fone will automatically repair your device in a process that takes about 10 minutes to complete.
+After the download completes, click "Fix Now".
+Then Dr.Fone will automatically repair your device in a process that takes about 10 minutes to complete.
 During this time, your iPhone will restart automatically.
 Don’t unplug your device during this period.

 Step 5: Repair Successful